Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 BiocManager::install("EBImage")
 ~~~

+Place your cursor on the first line of the file, and click `Run`, which will install the `jpeg` package along with any packages upon which it depends.

+You can then click `Run` three more times to install each of the other three packages.

-**Note:** Should you be asked in the RStudio console about upgrading dependencies during the EBImage library installation, type in `a` and hit `enter`.
+**Note:** Should you be asked in the RStudio console about upgrading dependencies during the EBImage library installation, type `a` and hit `enter`.
+Also, after you run this file once, should you decide to run this file again, you will not need to run the package installations and can comment them out using `#`.
 {: .notice--warning}

-Next few lines -- establishing the libraries that we need.
+Now that we have installed the required packages, we indicate to R that we want to use each of the three packages that we just installed in this file.
+Run each of the following three lines.

 ~~~
 # Required Libraries